Abadrausar/Rubble-/other/Rubble Readme.txt

 	Make animal mats such as meat and leather generic.
 This is mostly for those who have FPS issues.
 	This addon is packed as a zip to demo how that is done.

+Libs/DFHack/Add Reaction:
+	Allows you to add reactions to buildings that are normally not possible to add reactions to, also allows you to remove all hardcoded reactions from a building.
+	Requires the "Base/Templates" addon.
+	WARNING!
+Largely untested!

 Libs/DFHack/Announcement:
 	This addon is a modders resource for displaying announcements to the player.
 	Requires "Libs/DFHack/Command".